Business Resource Center

 How can you prevent the delay of available funds?

-There are three main things you can do to help prevent delay of available funds in the future:
+There are four main things you can do to help prevent delay of available funds in the future:

 Review the email we send and the alert in your account overview.